Redocly/redocly-cli/docs/openapi-starter.md

 ### Got your own API description file?

 You can add your files straight into the `openapi` folder and use the existing sub-folders when splitting them up for easier maintenance (`split` command) and compiling them back into a single file (`bundle`) for publishing out.
-Be aware that the more definitions stored in the `openapi` folder, the more cluttered the sub-folders.
+Be aware that the more API descriptions stored in the `openapi` folder, the more cluttered the sub-folders.
 But hey, if you like clutter then go for it!

 Prefer things more orderly?
-Create new root folders to store each definition.
-When you run the `split` command in Redocly CLI for a specified definition file, the sub-folders are automatically created under the root and populated with the constituent parts of your main definition file.
+Create new root folders to store each API description.
+When you run the `split` command in Redocly CLI for a specified description file, the sub-folders are automatically created under the root and populated with the constituent parts of your main API description file.